Any contact with human participants for research purposes, including recruitment, requires clearance from either CUREB-A or CUREB-B.

 Carleton University Researchers

-All research involving human participants that is associated with a faculty member (including Adjunct Faculty) or students at Carleton University must be cleared by the appropriate REB.
+All research conducted by members of Carleton University who act in their Carleton capacity while carrying out research involving human participants must be cleared by the appropriate REB.
 This includes research conducted at Carleton, research conducted off campus (e.g., businesses, hospitals, prisons, schools), research approved by another academic institution, and may include archival research.
 To be clear, all research conducted with human participants requires ethics approval with the exception of the use of anonymous (not anonymized) secondary data.
+Please see the CUREB Scope of Authority Policy for more information on who requires ethics clearance.

 External Researchers Conducting Studies at Carleton or with Carleton Faculty, Staff, or Students

-All research taking place on campus or involving Carleton University staff and/or students, must have approval by the REB.
+All research taking place on campus or targeting Carleton University staff and/or students as participants, must have approval by the REB.
 In these instances, please apply for administrative review.

 To apply, please submit: